-The aggregate total for SFY 2021 is 99%.
+The aggregate total for SFY 2022 is 93%, a decrease from SFY 2021 (99%), but still within the threshold.
 No remediation is needed.

 Performance Measure D11: Number and percent of individuals who received services in the amount specified in the service plan